spiral/docs/stempler/components.md

 </body>
 ```

-You are allowed to inject PHP blocks into default PHP tags, the `app/views/partial/select.dark.php` can be rewritten
+You are allowed to inject PHP blocks into default PHP tags.
+The `app/views/partial/select.dark.php` can be changed as follows:
-as follows:

 ```html
 <select name="${name}">